conduktor/conduktor-docs/docs/platform/get-started/installation/get-started/kubernetes.md

 ### Fresh install

-You can configure Platform by inserting it into the `config` section of the `values.yaml` file the configuration of Console you want to apply.
-Find available configurations in the [configuration section](../../configuration/env-variables.md)
+You can configure Platform by inserting it into the `config` section of the `values.yaml` file.
+Find available configurations in the [configuration section](../../configuration/env-variables.md).

 ### Based on a Docker configuration

-If you already have a configuration file that you were using within Docker,you can use it by giving it to the Helm chart with the following command:
+If you're already using a config file within Docker,you can use it by giving it to the Helm chart with the following command:

 ```yaml title="values.yaml"
 config: